serkkz/panda3d-docs/programming/directgui/directbutton.rst

    button = DirectButton(geom=(ready, click, rollover, disabled))

-You can also access one of the state-specific NodePaths after the button has been created with the interface.
+You can also access one of the state-specific NodePaths after the button has been created with the interface:

 .. code-block:: python